 - The old plugin was not maintained or supported.
 In contrast, Team Calendars is maintained and supported moving forward.

 The old calendar plugin was never officially supported and as such carries no support from Atlassian.
-It is currently available as an open-sourced component, available on plugins.atlassian.com for use with legacy versions of Confluence (3.4 and earlier).
 The old calendar plugin does not work with Confluence 3.5.x or later versions.
 There are currently no plans to continue development on the old calendar plugin.
 If you are currently using the old plugin, there is a manual migration path to Team Calendars available by importing your iCal files.

-To give the Team Calendars team feedback, raise an issue in the TEAMCAL project on jira.atlassian.com.
+To give the Team Calendars team feedback, raise a suggestion in the Confluence Server project on our Jira instance.